Dysarthria

 6. Mixed Dysarthria

 Mixed dysarthria involves features of more than one type, often from diseases that affect multiple parts of the nervous system.
-Amyotrophic lateral sclerosis (ALS), which attacks both upper and lower motor neurons, produces a mix of spastic and flaccid signs—strained voice quality plus breathiness and atrophy.
+Amyotrophic lateral (ALS), which attacks both upper and lower motor neurons, produces a mix of spastic and flaccid signs—strained voice quality plus breathiness and .
 Multiple sclerosis can combine ataxic and spastic features.

-7. Unilateral Upper Motor Neuron Dysarthria
+7. Upper Motor Neuron Dysarthria

 Unilateral upper motor neuron dysarthria follows damage to one side of the brain’s motor pathways, such as a small stroke.
 Speech may be mildly slurred or slow, with reduced loudness on one side of the mouth.
 Articulation errors tend to be imprecise but often improve quickly as the brain adapts.